areYouLazy/libhosty/README.md

 ### Templates

-If you find a hosts template (like the Docker one) that you think can be useful to have in this library feel free to open a Pull Request
+If you find a hosts template (like the Docker one) that you think can be useful to have in this library feel free to open an Issue/Pull Request

 ## Credits